 Public transportation is cheap as well.
 Ten cordobas (about 40 cents) gets me anywhere in town in a taxi.
 If I need to go to the grocery store, I can find a driver who will take me there, wait, and bring me back for a total of 50 cordobas ($2).
 If I want to get out of town, I can catch a bus or shuttle to the major cities of Nicaragua for less than a few dollars a seat, so there is no serious need to have a personal vehicle.
 I’m also offered a lift on the front of bicycles, by the generous gentleman of Granada.
 Once, I even hopped onto the front of a horse-drawn cart…which I had to soon jump off of because it was too bouncy for my daughter.

 Hired help is extremely affordable.
 The average wage is $1/hour.
-My nanny charges $28 per week–four hours a day for seven days, with Sunday off.
-And she cleans, too!
+We were offered a nanny’s help for $28 per week–four hours a day for seven days, with Sunday off.

 After staying in the mountain towns of Costa Rica’s Central Valley, it’s a nice break for my legs to simply walk a level sidewalk.
 I can go out with both kids (ages 3 and 1) for a few hours and not feel completely defeated when we get home.